Learning Adaptive Perturbation-Conditioned Contexts for Robust Transcriptional Response Prediction: Abstract

 \section{Abstract}

-Predicting high-dimensional transcriptional responses to genetic perturbations is challenging due to severe experimental noise and sparse gene-level effects.
-Existing methods often suffer from \emph{mean collapse}, where high correlation is achieved by predicting global average expression rather than perturbation-specific responses, leading to many false positives and limited biological interpretability.
-Recent approaches incorporate biological knowledge graphs into perturbation models, but these graphs are typically treated as dense and static, which can propagate noise and obscure true perturbation signals.
-We propose \textsc{AdaPert}, a perturbation-conditioned framework that addresses mean collapse by explicitly modeling sparsity and biological structure. \textsc{AdaPert} learns perturbation-specific subgraphs from biological knowledge graphs and applies adaptive learning to separate true signals from noise.
-Across multiple genetic perturbation benchmarks, \textsc{AdaPert} consistently outperforms existing baselines and achieves substantial improvements on DEG-aware evaluation metrics, indicating more accurate recovery of perturbation-specific transcriptional changes.
+Predicting high-dimensional transcriptional responses to genetic perturbations is challenging because signals are sparse and experimental noise is severe.
+Existing methods often suffer from \emph{mean collapse}, achieving high correlation by predicting the global average expression rather than perturbation-specific responses, which yields false positives and poor interpretability.
+Methods that add biological knowledge graphs typically treat them as dense, static priors shared across perturbations, propagating noise.
+We propose \textsc{AdaPert}, which counters mean collapse by extracting a sparse, perturbation-specific subgraph via differentiable node selection, then suppressing spurious variation in non-responsive genes while emphasizing differentially expressed ones.
+Across multiple benchmarks, \textsc{AdaPert} outperforms existing baselines, with the largest gains on DEG-aware metrics.